 Milan is a city so it can’t be blamed for having streets thick with traffic.
 The good news is there is an escape very near the Duomo, called Brera.
 Characterised by narrow streets, it’s got a much quieter feel.
 Littered with bars and restaurants, this is the area to go if you want a fume-free al fresco lunch.
 How to do it: Ridiculously, I ate lunch at a restaurant (Obica, above) that was on the periphery of Brera meaning we were next to a road.
 Good pizza, though, so no complaints.
 Here’s another place to try that was recommended to me – Brera Nabucco.

 32. Pretend you’re in Venice at Milan’s Navigli canal

 I really did not explore Milan all those previous trips if I didn’t know that Milan used to be just like Venice – a canal city.
-And it’s every bit as beautiful as Venice (check out my Alternative Guide to Venice if you’re on a trip through Italy).
-Surrounded by bars, restaurants and art galleries, it’s a lovely place to take a sunset stroll and is definitely one of the best things to see in Milan.
+And it’s every bit as beautiful as Venice (check out my Guide to the best things to do in Venice if you’re on a trip through Italy).
+Surrounded by bars, restaurants and art galleries, it’s a lovely place to take a sunset stroll.

 Fun facts about Milan’s canal system: